ethereum-oasis-op/baseline/docs/Smart Contract Design.md

 ## Overview

-This document is to provide an architectural specification for the Radish34 Procurement solution using ZKP on the public blockchain.
-As part of an ongoing iterative development process, this document is a working version which will be updated based on feedback, review and use case updates from the stakeholders.
+This document provides an architectural specification for the Radish34 product procurement solution using ZKP on the public blockchain.
+As part of an ongoing, iterative development process, this document is a working version which will be modified based on feedback, review, and use-case updates from the stakeholders.

-WHen the Radish34 system is initialized, all contracts are deployed and registered with ERC1820Registry Particularly, for this application, a deployment script is utilized as part of the bootstrap process, to deloy the contracts and set them ready for interaction during on-going procurement processes.
-Moreover, in this case the system of smart contracts is for a given network or workgroup of participants.
-Depending on the business need, specific interfaces can be defined and leveraged for a set of participants and by extension any form of global interfaces can be registered/deployed for different business needs and type/set of participants
+When the Radish34 system is initialized, all smart contracts are deployed and registered with the ERC1820Registry.
+During the bootstrap process, a script deploys the contracts and prepares them for interaction during on-going procurement processes.
+In Radish34, the system of smart contracts is scoped to a particular network or workgroup of participants.
+However, other interfaces can be defined and leveraged for a set of participants and, by extension, any form of global interfaces can be registered/deployed for different business needs and type/set of participants.

 ## Assumptions: